 Abstract

-There is a growing need for fully automated pixel-scale classification of large datasets consisting of color digital photographic imagery, in the analysis and interpretation of natural landscapes and geomorphic processes.
+There is a growing need for fully automated pixel-scale classification of large datasets of color digital photographic imagery, to aid analysis and interpretation of natural landscapes and geomorphic processes.
 The application of deep learning, specifically deep convolutional neural networks (DCNNs), to the classification of remotely sensed imagery has the potential to both outperform and simplify such tasks, compared to traditional approaches.
-However, the general usefulness of deep learning applied to conventional photographic imagery at the landscape scales is, at yet, largely unproven.
+However, the general usefulness of deep learning applied to conventional photographic imagery at a landscape scale is, at yet, largely unproven.
 DCNNs are computationally intensive to train and deploy, very data hungry (often requiring millions of examples to train from scratch), and require expert knowledge to design and optimize.
 However, these issues are mostly overcome for general applications using ‘transfer learning’, in which existing DCNN architectures, built by specialists using massive image databases and designed to recognize features/objects in images in a generic sense, and with well-studied properties, are retrained to classify specific objects and features.
-If DCNN-based image classification is to gain wider application and acceptance with the geoscience community, demonstrable successes need to be coupled with accessible tools with which to transfer deep neural networks to landforms and land uses in images of landscapes.
-In this paper, we present an efficient approach to train/apply DCNNs with/on sets of photographic images, based on a powerful and efficient graphical method, called a conditional random field (CRF), to generate DCNN training and testing data using minimal manual supervision.
-We apply the method to several sets of images of natural landscapes, consisting of imagery from satellites, aircraft, unmanned aerial vehicles, and fixed camera installations, synthesizing the findings to examine the general effectiveness of transfer learning to landscape scale image classification.
-Finally, we show how DCNN predictions on small regions of images might be used in conjunction with a CRF for highly accurate pixel level classification of images.
+If DCNN-based image classification is to gain wider application and acceptance within the geoscience community, demonstrable successes need to be coupled with accessible tools to retrain deep neural networks to discriminate landforms and land uses in landscape imagery.
+In this paper, we present an efficient approach to train/apply DCNNs with/on sets of photographic images, using a powerful graphical method, called a conditional random field (CRF), to generate DCNN training and testing data using minimal manual supervision.
+We apply the method to several sets of images of natural landscapes, acquired from satellites, aircraft, unmanned aerial vehicles, and fixed camera installations.
+We synthesize our findings to examine the general effectiveness of transfer learning to landscape scale image classification.
+Finally, we show how DCNN predictions on small regions of images might be used in conjunction with a CRF for highly accurate pixel-level classification of images.

 1. Introduction